MartinHochheimer/FED_AZ_201516/README.md

 # FED_AZ_201516

-Material for my Docker Project and Master's thesis Analyse data via nipype and use a docker image for easy distribution and access.
+Source code material for my  Project and Master's theses in Translational Neuroscience and Psychology
+It utilises nipype and a docker image for easy distribution and access of the analysis scheme.
-Always use latest Dockerfile for built (number index)
+-> Always use latest Dockerfile for built (number index)^^

 This work is roughly split into 6 jupyter notebooks, each with its own task: